 Affordable Housing Development

-The City manages the Affordable Housing Development Program to support the development of affordable housing for low-income households.
-This program is recommended by City staff for Community Development Block Grant and HOME Investment Partnership program funding each year.
-The application for the overall program is reviewed by the Community Development Board and then recommendations are made to the City Council to fund the program.
+The Affordable Housing Development Program, managed by the City of Billings, aims to promote the construction of affordable housing for low-income households.
+City staff endorse this program annually for funding through the Community Development Block Grant and HOME Investment Partnership programs.
+The Community Development Board reviews the overall program application and then makes funding recommendations to the City Council.

 New Projects - Application & Requirements